-It was when I was hiking along the North Devon coast on my own, in the rain, in voluminous waterproof trousers, that I started to question whether this weight loss boot camp was worth paying £2,500 for.
+It was when I was hiking along the North Devon coast in the rain that I started to question whether my plan to go on a boot camp to lose weight was worth its hefty price tag.
+Would I actually lose weight on a boot camp?

 For the same outlay, you could get a week in a luxury resort in St Lucia or gym membership for a year – plus your very own personal trainer.
 So, was my wet week in Devon worth it?